 The bottom line is that no matter how good a program might appear to be on TV, the best weight loss program is the one that YOU will use consistently so that you can achieve your weight loss goal.

 New Year’s Resolutions are cliché.
 How about a New Year’s Plan instead?

 During this holiday season (and really all year long), doing good is one reliable way to lift your spirits.
 Read on for surprisingly simple suggestions.

 Do you constantly over-plan your day, and feel like a failure even though you’ve accomplished quite a bit?
 You’re not alone.

 Life goes on.
-We must all find a way to recover and heal from one of the most divisive elections in memory.
-Here are my thoughts.
+We must all find a way to recover and heal from yet another divisive election.
+Here are my thoughts on this process.

 How do we “cut through” all the filth in today’s Presidential race?
 Read on for a quick analysis of your choices.

 So, what do you do after you’ve been President and First Lady of the USA, and have tasted the supreme power and influence?
 You find a way to extend it, of course.
 Enter the Clinton Foundation.